HOSTILE WORK ENVIRONMENT

 Build a case as soon as possible

 In most situations, commercial disputes can be settled out of court, even when a lawsuit is filed.
 An experienced attorney can negotiate for a fair settlement.
-Settling your case can be better than litigating it to save court costs and legal fees.
+Settling your case can be better than litigating it to save on court costs and legal fees.

 The Lyon Firm has the resources to pursue negotiation and settle cases in the best interest of plaintiffs nationwide.

-Legal claims against employers have been on the rise in recent years, alleging instances of discrimination and harassment at the workplace that often lead to serious misconduct and ultimately terminations and lawsuits.
+Legal claims against employers have been on the rise in recent years, alleging instances of discrimination and harassment at the workplace that often lead to serious misconduct, and ultimately, terminations and lawsuits.

 Employees who have experienced harassment at the workplace have the legal right to sue their employer under certain circumstances, and large financial settlements can help offset the damage caused by emotional trauma and the loss of a job.